jboss-fuse/quickstarts/fuse/sap-idoc-destination-fuse/README.md

 To build and run the quick start:

 1. Change your working directory to the `sap-idoc-destination-fuse` directory.
-* Run `mvn clean install` to build the quick start.
+2. Run `mvn clean install` to build the quick start.
-* In your JBoss Fuse installation directory run, `./bin/fuse` to start the JBoss Fuse runtime.
+3. In your JBoss Fuse installation directory run, `./bin/fuse` to start the JBoss Fuse runtime.
-* In the JBoss Fuse console, run `osgi:install -s mvn:org.fusesource/camel-sap` to install the JBoss Fuse SAP Synchronous Remote Function Call Destination Camel component.
+4. In the JBoss Fuse console, run `osgi:install -s mvn:org.fusesource/camel-sap` to install the JBoss Fuse SAP Synchronous Remote Function Call Destination Camel component.
 Note the bundle number for the component bundle returned by this command.
-* In the JBoss Fuse console, run `osgi:install -s mvn:org.jboss.quickstarts.fuse/sap-idoc-destination-fuse` to install the quick start.
+5. In the JBoss Fuse console, run `osgi:install -s mvn:org.jboss.quickstarts.fuse/sap-idoc-destination-fuse` to install the quick start.
 Note the bundle number for the quick start returned by this command.
-* In the JBoss Fuse console, run `log:tail` to monitor the JBoss Fuse log.
+6. In the JBoss Fuse console, run `log:tail` to monitor the JBoss Fuse log.
-* Copy the IDoc files (`src/data/idoc?.xml`) in the project to the input directory(`work/sap-idoc-destination-fuse/input`) of the quick start route.
+7. Copy the IDoc files (`src/data/idoc?.xml`) in the project to the input directory(`work/sap-idoc-destination-fuse/input`) of the quick start route.
-* In the JBoss Fuse console observe the request sent by the endpoint.
+8. In the JBoss Fuse console observe the documents sent by the endpoint.
-* Using the SAP GUI, run transaction `SE16`, Data Browser, and display the contents of the table `SCUSTOM`.
+9. Using the SAP GUI, run transaction `SE16`, Data Browser, and display the contents of the table `SCUSTOM`.
-* Search the table (Edit > Find..) for the newly created Customer records: `Fred Flintstone`, `Wilma Flintstone`, `Barney Rubble`, and `Betty Rubble`.
+10. Search the table (Edit > Find..) for the newly created Customer records: `Fred Flintstone`, `Wilma Flintstone`, `Barney Rubble`, and `Betty Rubble`.

 Stopping and Uninstalling the Quickstart
 ----------------------------------------